Hygrocybe punicea

 Hygrocybe punicea is a species of agaric (gilled mushroom) in the family Hygrophoraceae.
 It has been given the recommended English name of crimson waxcap.

 The species has a European distribution, occurring mainly in agriculturally unimproved grassland.
+Records from East Asia, North America, and Australia require further research to see if they represent the same species.

 Threats to its habitat have resulted in the species being assessed as globally "vulnerable" on the IUCN Red List of Threatened Species.
-Records of H. punicea from North America (where it is called scarlet waxy cap and occurs in woodland), East Asia, and Australia require further research to see if they represent the same species.
+It is not recommended for consumption due to its accumulating cadmium.

 Taxonomy

 The species was first described in 1821 by Swedish mycologist Elias Magnus Fries as Agaricus puniceus, the Latin "puniceus" meaning "blood red".
 German mycologist Paul Kummer transferred it to the genus Hygrocybe in 1871.

 Recent molecular research, based on cladistic analysis of DNA sequences, has confirmed that Hygrocybe punicea belongs in Hygrocybe sensu stricto.